mbgoseco/lab-03/README.md

 ## Number and name of feature: Feature 1: Pagination

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1 hour

-Start time:
+Start time: 9:05 AM

-Finish time:
+Finish time: 10:00AM

-Actual time needed to complete:
+Actual time needed to complete: 55 minutes

 ## Number and name of feature: Feature 2: Templating